Skip to Content

 By the time they are three months they should know to go potty outside.
 Although they may still have an accident on occasion it should be the exception, not the norm.
 They should also know basic commands like sit, stay, come and leave it.
 Once you hit these milestones, life with your puppy will get a lot easier.
 If you are having a hard time potty training your puppy check out these potty training mistakes people make.

-When they are 4 months old they should have all their puppy vaccinations.
-This means you can start taking them out with you.
-This new found freedom to get out of the house will be a big relief for you and your pup.
+By the time they are 5 months old they should have all their puppy vaccinations.
+This generally means you can start taking them out with you.
+But check with your veterinarian first to be sure.
+This new-found freedom to get out of the house will be a big relief for you and your pup.

 Six months old